gabriel-ortiz/wp-starter/README.md

 ### Images
 * `assets/images/` - place your theme images here.
 Each image will be optimized when the build process is ran.

+### Vendors CSS
+* `assets/styles/vendors/` - place vendor css here, right now we won't be concatenating this with our custom css.

+## Vendors JS
+* `assets/scripts/vendors` - placer vendor JS here, right now we won't be adding to the main script, be sure to also `wp_register_script`.